 Generation Z’s desire for inherent value is just as important as their need for self expression.
 Wearing a brand that everyone else is wearing makes these consumers feel like everyone else, when in reality all they want is to stand out.

 Investor and Gen Z consultant George Beall says brands help Generation Z stand out against their peers.
-This is especially true on social media, where trendy, expressive photos can thrust a teenager into instagram fame.
+This is especially true on social media, where trendy, expressive photos (like these examples of christian wall art) can thrust a teenager into instagram fame.
 To tap into this trend, try positioning apparel brands as vehicles for self expression.

 The retail business blog Fierce Retail writes that nearly 60 percent of Gen Zers say they prefer to create their own fashion statement.
 Hang tags and other printed brand materials can be used to reinforce this message, helping consumers feel a sense of self ownership when they wear and interact with your brand.